-6.1 Monitor the implementation of and compliance with policy and procedures, including periodic audits of Safeguarding and welfare concerns files (at a minimum once a year).

-- 6.2 Complete an audit of the school's safeguarding arrangements at frequencies specified by the Wirral Safeguarding Children Partnership.
-Schools complete the 175 audit here: https://www.wirralsafeguarding.co.uk/professionals/section-11-175-audit/ - 6.3 Provide regular reports, to the governing body detailing changes and reviews to policy, training undertaken by staff members and the number of children with child protection plans and other relevant data. - 6.4 Take lead responsibility for remedying any deficiencies and weaknesses identified in Safeguarding arrangements.
+- 6.1 Monitor the implementation of and compliance with policy and procedures, including periodic audits of Safeguarding and welfare concerns files (at a minimum once a year). - 6.2 Complete an audit of the school's safeguarding arrangements at frequencies specified by the Wirral Safeguarding Children Partnership. - 6.3 Provide regular reports, to the governing body detailing changes and reviews to policy, training undertaken by staff members and the number of children with child protection plans and other relevant data. - 6.4 Take lead responsibility for remedying any deficiencies and weaknesses identified in Safeguarding arrangements.